Tentative Strand Offering 2026

 5. Inviting Engagement and Exploration: Supporting Inquiry in ELA and Math—Firmender, Fogarty & Little

-6. Beautiful Risks: Why the Arts Matter Now More Than Ever (And How to Integrate Them in Your Thinking)—Lacina
+6. Beautiful Risks: Why the Arts Matter Now More Than Ever – For You AND Your Students—Lacina

 CLOSING KEYNOTE